zibanouri/navziba/README.md

-# "A React-Ts + Tailwind navziba Template",
+# "A React-Ts + Tailwind portfolio Template",